uvarc/rc-website/content/service/bioinformatics.md

 # Training

-SOMRC offers interactive workshops that focus on various aspects of bioinformatics.
+RC offers interactive workshops that focus on various aspects of bioinformatics.
 We typically make use of Rivanna to teach participants how to analyze large amounts of high-throughput sequencing data.
 To learn more and register for workshops, please visit the CADRE Academy education platform.

 [<button class="btn  btn-primary">Find a Workshop</button>](/education/workshops/)